-- ⇒ If you see symptoms in others, there are things you can do:
+- If you see symptoms in others, there are things you can do:

 - " ASK if they are okay

 - " LISTEN without judgment

 - " SHARE your concerns

 - " ENCOURAGE them to take action

 - " CHECK IN with them

-- ⇒ If you see these symptoms in yourself, be realistic and accept what is happening.
+- If you see these symptoms in yourself, accept that you may need professional help.

+Acceptance is the beginning of healing.

-- " TAKE CARE OF YOURSELF (eat regularly, consistent sleep, hygiene, exercise)
+- " TAKE CARE OF YOURSELF (eat regularly, consistent sleep, hygiene, exercise).

-- " TALK TO SOMEONE close to you about how you are feeling (friend, family member, pastor, doctor, therapist)
+- " TALK TO SOMEONE close to you about how you are feeling (friend, family member, pastor, doctor, therapist).